rciam/keycloak-theme-vanilla/README.md

 Please note that this theme needs a custom modification on core keycloak code in order to work.
 The [theme releases](https://github.com/rciam/keycloak-theme-vanilla/releases) are compatible with these [keycloak releases](https://github.com/eosc-kc/keycloak/releases), as presented in the compatibility matrix [at the end of this page](https://github.com/rciam/keycloak-theme-vanilla/edit/master/README.md#compatibility-matrix)

-The theme also requires one of the following env variables: { JBOSS_HOME | QUARKUS_HOME | HOME } to store its configuration files.
+**The theme also requires one of the following env variables: { JBOSS_HOME | QUARKUS_HOME | HOME } to store its configuration files - even in development mode.**
+**This is the folder that theme files are stored.
+Folder can be empty for default configuration.**

 Contact the development team for instructions.